The New Dental Specialty of Orofacial Pain

 The Orofacial Pain Speciality includes the diagnosis, management, and prevention of pain disorders of the jaw, mouth, face, and associated regions.
 These conditions affect over 25% of all people and include headache disorders, temporomandibular muscle and joint (TMJ) disorders, muscle pain, jaw and facial movement disorders such as clenching and grinding of the teeth, nerve pain, and sleep disorders.
 The American Dental Association’s National Commission on Recognition of Dental Specialties and Certifying Boards (NCRDSCB) in March of 2020 determined that the dental field of Orofacial Pain (OFP) through the American Academy of Orofacial Pain (AAOP) was recognized as the newest dental specialty to help patients with these conditions.

 What Exactly is the Orofacial Pain Specialty?

 The American Academy of Orofacial Pain (AAOP) defines OFP as “the specialty of dentistry that encompasses the diagnosis, management, and treatment of pain disorders of the jaw, mouth, face, and associated regions.”

 “Patients will TMJ and orofacial pain have been neglected for years because their condition falls between medicine and dentistry.
-As a result they are often subjected unsuccessful trial and error treatment without resolution of their pain that is not covered by either medical or dental insurance plans.
-Specialty recognition of Orofacial Pain is an important milestone for all patients who suffer from these disorders because these patients now know where to turn to receive high quality successful care from well-trained specialists who arerecognized by both Medicine and Dentistry.” – Dr. James Fricton, pain specialist at MN Head & Neck Pain Clinic and Chair of the Orofacial Pain Specialty Committee
+As a result, they have often subjected to unsuccessful trial and error treatment without resolution of their pain that is not covered by either medical or dental insurance plans.
+Specialty recognition of Orofacial Pain is an important milestone for all patients who suffer from these disorders because these patients now know where to turn to receive high-quality successful care from well-trained specialists who are recognized by both Medicine and Dentistry.” – Dr. James Fricton, a pain specialist at MN Head & Neck Pain Clinic and Chair of the Orofacial Pain Specialty Committee

 Helping Patients with Orofacial Pain Disorders